JonathanBallard/Coding_Dojo_MERN_SocketIO_Chat/README.md

 - User chooses username on client, sends username to server
 - Server toasts username
 - Client hides <Welcome> and shows <Chat>
-- User sends message through client and <Chat> to server
+- User sends message data through client and <Speak> to server
-- Server emits message
+- Server adds message to list of all messages from all clients
-- Client receives message from server through <Messages>, turns the message into a <Message>
+- Client receives array of all messages from server through <Messages>, turns the array of message metadata into a <Message> component
-- Client renders <Messages>
+- Client renders <Message> components in an array